tystar86/python_exercises/Tasks/data_structures.md

 ```

 #27.
->Write a Python program to create a queue and display all the members and size of the queue.
+>Write a function to create a queue and display all the members and size of the queue.

 **Expected Output:**
 ```